kubedb/docs/docs/guides/elasticsearch/volume-expansion/overview.md

 # Elasticsearch Volume Expansion

-This guide will give an overview on how KubeDB Ops-manager operator expand the volume of various component of `Elasticsearch` like:.
-(Combined and Topology).
+This guide will give an overview on how KubeDB Ops-manager operator expand the volume of various component of `Elasticsearch` like:(Combined and Topology).

 ## Before You Begin